LiviuCP/goToScriptsPython/README.md

 Notes:
 - to modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py to the desired value (default is 5 and it is recommended to keep it small).
 - when accessing the parent directory, an empty entry number (namely entering only ,,) is considered invalid and the same error is triggered as when the other validity criteria (mentioned above) are not fulfilled.
 The user should retry by entering a valid entry number.
-- please avoid using quick history when the script is run in multiple instances!
-Each instance modifies the same recent history file, which could result in navigating to a path different from the chosen one (which is obviously a bug).
-This might be corrected in a future changeset by having a mechanism implemented that detects changes in recent history prior to having a quick entry executed.

 7. HANDLING MISSING DIRECTORIES